 Test Template Example

-In the following we want to discuss a test template example.
-This template aims to test if the SUT ⓘ sends the correct TLS alert, if the CBC padding is incorrect.
-This test works for client and servers by changing the first application message to use an invalid padding.
-The template is only executed when the SUT supports a CBC Cipher Suite, otherwise it is skipped.
-The padding error is injected into multiple positions.
-The positions are determined by combinatorial testing.
+The template is designed to verify whether the SUT ⓘ sends the correct TLS alert when the CBC padding is invalid.
+This test applies to both clients and servers by modifying the first application message to include invalid padding.
+The template executes only if the SUT supports a CBC Cipher Suite; otherwise, it is skipped.
+The padding error is injected at multiple positions, determined through combinatorial testing.

 Annotations

-• Line 1: Generic AnvilTest annotation that activates the Anvil-Core test execution lifecycle.
-In addition basic parameters are added automatically to the IPM ⓘ.
-An id is also given, which has to be unique and will be referenced in the test metadata.
+annotation that activates the Anvil-Core test execution lifecycle.
+Additionally, basic parameters are automatically added to the IPM ⓘ.
+A unique test ID is assigned and referenced in the test metadata. - Lines 2-5: These annotations modify the IPM:

-• Line 3: Adds additional parameters to the IPM
+- Line 3: Adds extra parameters to the IPM.

-• Line 8-12: A bitmask is generated and XORed on the padding.
-During the parameter value generation a byte and bit position is chosen by the combinatorial testing algorithm.
-From those positions, the bitmask is generated during the test execution.
+, which defines how the TLS-Attacker Server/Client behaves (e.g., algorithms offered). - Lines 8-12: A bitmask is generated and XORed with the padding.
+During parameter value generation, a byte and bit position are chosen by the combinatorial testing algorithm.
+The bitmask is created dynamically during test execution.

-• Line 14-15: An application message is created from which the padding is invalidated.
-The message that is received from the config is set inside the AppMsgLengthDerivation.applyToConfig method.
+- Lines 14-15: An application message is created, and its padding is invalidated.
+The message is obtained from the config inside the

 @AnvilTest(id = "5246-RNB9LX21i9")